Innocent Sorcerers: Critical response

 On its release in communist-ruled Poland, the film received mixed reviews from critics.
 A vicious attack on the work of Wajda, Skolimowski and Andrzejewski was launched by Janusz Wilhelmi from the communist propaganda newspaper Trybuna Ludu, accusing the creators of portraying "extremely limited beings, without real human passions and real human interests" and promoting values in the categories of "social harmfulness."
 Jerzy Płażewski, writing for Przegląd Kulturalny, expressed a more distant opinion.
 According to him, Wajda "having humbly abandoned the position of creator-demiurge, does not pretend to be smarter than his characters," and the film itself (compared by the critic to the films of Federico Fellini) was "born out of pity" for its characters.
 Stefan Morawski, in his review for the magazine Ekran, considered the film "socially useful, showing the bankruptcy of the life attitude represented here."
 However, he criticized the ending that he considered weakened the accusatory message of Innocent Sorcerers.
+The cultural impact on the audience was noticed by Jan Błoński, who wrote about it in his review for Życie Literackie:

+Andrzej Wajda's Innocent Sorcerers sparked an amusing polemic, which is probably worth devoting a few words to, because it is based entirely on misunderstanding.
+The critics received the picture sourly, the audience – not too badly, at least judging by the cafes where everyone – as in Sorcerers – is headstrongly throwing matchboxes.
+This success of a matchbox already proves something: the audience was intrigued not by the problem (discussed by the reviewer), not by the actor (although excellent), not by the mood, but simply by a moment of play, a bit childish and a bit spicy.
+In short, the audience saw more of a comedy in Wajda's film.

 While Polish reviews drew attention to the controversial portrayal of young people, the film received a whole different reception abroad with the Telegraph calling it "cool, smart and brilliant."
-Robert Vas writing for the Sight and Sound stated that "the director shows his antiheroes as amiable, innocent, rebellious victims of a universal mood, suffused with the fallout of fear and nihilism."
+Robert Vas of the British Sight and Sound stated that the director "shows his antiheroes as amiable, innocent, rebellious victims of a universal mood, suffused with the fallout of fear and nihilism."
 Il Globo noted that this way of telling stories about ordinary people "in the countries behind the Iron Curtain had so far been rare."
 Pierre Lefebur, in his review for the Belgian La Cité, appreciated the acting and staging, stating that Innocent Sorcerers are "more convincing, even more dazzling, than the chaotic sketches made by young French filmmakers."
-Louis Seguin wrote for the Positif magazine that "by watching Innocent Sorcerers, you will receive a cinema lesson."

-Innocent Sorcerers was condemned by the Catholic Church.
-In January of 1961, Wajda received a letter from the Archdiocese of Warsaw which pointed out that the film "by revealing the problem, shows its complete helplessness when it comes to practical educational guidelines and thus seems completely inappropriate for the youth it shows."
+Louis Seguin wrote for the Positif magazine that "by watching Innocent Sorcerers, you will receive a cinema lesson."Innocent Sorcerers was condemned by the Catholic Church.
+In January 1961, Wajda received a letter from the Archdiocese of Warsaw which pointed out that the film "by revealing the problem, shows its complete helplessness when it comes to practical educational guidelines and thus seems completely inappropriate for the youth it shows."
 Above all, the film was criticized by the communist authorities by stating that "Innocent Sorcerers proclaimed the lack of any healthy ambitions and goals."